Getting started7 min read

 Why $100 is genuinely enough

-Two things changed in the last decade that made small-money investing real: commission-free trading and fractional shares.
-You no longer pay a fee on every trade, and you can buy a slice of a fund or stock rather than a whole share.
-That means your $100 goes entirely into the investment instead of being eaten by costs or rounding.
+Two things changed in the last decade and quietly made small-money investing real: commission-free trading and fractional shares.
+You no longer pay a toll every time you trade, and you can buy a sliver of a fund instead of coughing up for a whole share.
+So your $100 goes entirely into the investment — not into fees, and not lost to rounding.

 The habit is the asset

-$100 invested once does very little. $100 invested every month for 30 years at a 7% average return grows to roughly $120,000 — and you only contributed $36,000 of it.
-The rest is compounding doing the heavy lifting.
+$100 invested once and then forgotten does very little. $100 invested every month for 30 years at a 7% average return grows to roughly $120,000 — and only $36,000 of that came out of your pocket.
+The other ~$84,000 is compounding, doing the heavy lifting while you get on with your life.

 $100/month at a 7% return